-The text and other instructional materials should correspond to the required rigor and scope of the course.
-In degree credit courses, texts should be written for college level students and cover the theory and principles of the subject, but primary sources need not be college level.
-If "instructor-designed materials" are the only citation, a description of their scope should be in the outline and samples included.
-If a text is required in the course, list at least two, but preferably three to five (3-5), typical textbooks.
-Textbooks must be current for the subject matter and in general no more than 3 years from publication.
-In cases of classic works that are infrequently republished this currency is not essential.
+Textbooks and other instructional materials should correspond to the required rigor and scope of the course.
+In degree credit courses, textbooks should be written for college-level students and cover the theory and principles of the subject; but primary sources need not be college-level.
+"If "instructor-designed materials" are the only citation, a description of their scope should be in the outline and samples included.
+If a text is required in the course, list at least two -- but preferably 3-5 -- typical textbooks.
+Textbooks must be current for the subject matter and generally no more than three (3) years from publication.
+In cases of infrequently-republished classic works, this rule does not apply.